slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 I am not actively searching for postdocs.
 However, if you feel like there's a good match and that there might be opportunities to get funding, I am happy to consider options.
+You can email me and suggest 2 project ideas we could work on.

 ## External Visitors not at USC

 I may eventually be able to work with external visitors who are not currently at USC, but I expect this to be a very rare circumstance.
-To apply, *email me by pitching me a 1-2 page project idea*.
+To apply, *email me by pitching me a 1-page project idea*.

 ## Advising Statement